Random regular graphs and the systole of a random surface: The models

 for all $\sigma\in \mathcal{S}_3$ (the symmetric group of order $6$), $t\in[0,1]$ and $i,j\in\{1,2\}$ and:

 for all $k\geq 1$, $i,j\in\{1,2\}$, $x\in\partial\Delta$ and $n$ normal to $\partial\Delta$ at $x$. \end{dff}

-These two symmetries are necessary to make sense of the gluing.
-It is obvious that the sides have to be isometric.
+These two symmetries are necessary to turn the `obvious' gluing into an isometry.
+It is clear that the sides have to be isometric.
 The fact that we want the metric to be symmetric under reflection in the midpoint of a side comes from the fact that when we glue two triangles along a side, we might glue them together with an opposite orientation on the two sides.
 The condition on the derivatives guarantees that the metric is not only continuous but also smooth.
 Finally, note that these conditions do not imply that $g$ has a central symmetry.

-For estimates on the systole later on we want to define a rough minimal and maximal ratio between the length of a curve on the surface and the number of edges of its representant on the graph.
+For estimates on the systole later on we want to define a rough minimal and maximal ratio between the length of a curve on the surface and the number of edges of its representive on the graph.
 To this end we have the following definition:

 \begin{dff} Let $d:\Delta\times\Delta\rightarrow [0,\infty)$ be a metric.
 We define:

 and:

 \end{dff}